Stewardship & ESG

 But open minds and ability to shift positions are key

-- Asset owners are increasingly concerned with how ESG factors are considered in portfolios
+- Asset owners are placing increased pressure on how ESG factors are considered in portfolios

-- ESG analysis cannot be reduced to numeric factors or single-score ranking
+- ESG analysis cannot be reduced to numeric factors or single-score rankings

-- There are negative multipliers involved in a narrow approach
+- There are negative multipliers involved in a naive approach to ESG integration

 - ESG investing requires deep analysis and consideration of consequences across the board

-However, given how nascent the industry focus on ESG is, it remains fraught with risks.
-The foremost risk is oversimplifying this multi-faceted challenge.
-There are no quick fixes and short-term solutions.
+However, given how nascent the industry focus on ESG is, it remains fraught with risks, in particular, attempts to oversimplify what is a multi-faceted challenge and one that does not lend itself to quick fixes and short-term solutions.

 The scale and scope of ESG analysis is sometimes so large that it is difficult to capture all the elements succinctly.
-It is important to understand that what might be positive for one element of ESG (e.g. reducing environmental impacts) might be negative for another element (e.g. the regional social impact of shutting down environmentally sensitive operations).
-Even within one element you can end up with conflicts.
-For example, take the push by the UK and the EU to promote diesel vehicles because of their lower carbon dioxide emissions.
+It is important to understand the linkages between elements of ESG and that what might be positive for one element (e.g. reducing environmental impacts) might be negative for another element (e.g. the regional social impact of shutting down environmentally sensitive operations).
+Even within one element, you can end up with conflicts – for example, take the push by the UK and the EU to promote diesel vehicles because of their lower carbon dioxide emissions.
 In the UK, due to government incentives, the diesel market share went from 7.4% in 1994 to 39% in 2016.
-The flaw here is that by focusing primarily on carbon dioxide, they ignored the negative effect of diesel vehicles’ particulate matter and nitrous oxide emissions, which result in more immediate health impacts.
-The US, which took a more holistic approach to assessing tailpipe emissions, did not adopt diesel incentives due to these negative externalities*.
+The flaw here is that by focusing primarily on carbon dioxide, they ignored the negative effect of diesel vehicles’ particulate and nitrous oxide emissions, which result in more immediate health impacts.
+The US, which took a more holistic approach to assessing tailpipe emissions, did not adopt diesel incentives due to the negative externalities*.

 KEEPING SCORE CANNOT BE REDUCTIVE

 The above example shows why it is so dangerous to attempt to ‘score’ companies or even portfolios with a simple metric.
-A single ESG score inevitably loses so much relevant information that it is at best worthless, or worse, results in negative outcomes over the long term.
-Members of the investment industry are typically numerate people.
-We all have the desire to reduce complex problems to numbers, solvable in spreadsheets and quickly comparable in tables.
+A single ESG score inevitably loses so much relevant information that it is at best worthless, or worse, results in negative outcomes.
+Members of the investment industry are typically numerate people, and we all have the desire to reduce complex problems to numbers, solvable in spreadsheets and quickly comparable in tables.

 The reality is that ESG is not simply a numerical problem, but one that requires significant research, understanding and debate.
-The rise in index funds has, unfortunately, fuelled the emphasis on wanting a simple numerical solution, as index managers, by design, do not have the backing of research teams that understand the nuances of every company that they own.
-This often leads to a tendency to download a single-point score and rank the companies, and not look to differentiate on any other basis.
+The rise in passive funds has, unfortunately, placed further emphasis on the simple numerical solution, as passive managers by design do not have the backing of research teams that understand the nuances of every company that they own.
+It is preferable in their world to download a single-point score and rank the companies, as they are unable to differentiate on any other basis.

 THE NATURE OF POWER